 This disruption is rearranging the world of media and video communications.
 No longer is television the unimpeachable behemoth, nor is airwave bandwidth the limiting factor on the number of channels and their quality.

 Today, anyone can stream.
-OTT video is reducing costs and increasing quality of communication tools available to businesses.
+OTT video is reducing costs and increasing the quality of communication tools available to businesses.
 Combined with the user targeted now available, video can be delivered precisely to those people who need it most.

 Online video and marketing